emacs-os/jellyfin-emms-mpv.el/README.md

 **Playback**: Uses EMMS's normal player system (`emms-player-list`), so it respects whatever player the user has configured (mpv, VLC, etc.).
 No Jellyfin progress reporting is done for audio.

+## Why video bypasses EMMS

+Movies and shows spawn mpv directly instead of going through EMMS.
+This is deliberate -EMMS's player model doesn't support what video playback needs:

+- **Progress reporting**: An IPC connection over a Unix socket tracks playback position in real time and reports it to Jellyfin's session API every 30 seconds, keeping "Continue Watching" accurate.
+EMMS has no equivalent -it hands a URL to a player and forgets about it.
+- **Resume**: When you resume a movie or episode, mpv seeks to the saved position on launch.
+EMMS doesn't track or restore playback position.
+- **Seamless episode transitions**: Shows generate an m3u playlist so mpv plays episodes in sequence with its own native playlist handling.
+If EMMS managed the playlist instead, every episode transition would kill one mpv instance and spawn another, losing seamless playback.
+- **Pause/state tracking**: mpv's pause state is observed over IPC so the correct status is reported to Jellyfin.
+EMMS doesn't expose player state this way.

+Audio has none of these requirements (no progress reporting, no resume, no multi-episode playlists), so it uses EMMS normally and benefits from EMMS's playlist management, metadata display, and player abstraction.

 ## License

 MIT